-Breathing is a fundamental principal of our work.
+Breath integration is a fundamental part of our work.
 Every patient will have their breathing pattern evaluated, assessed, and treated.
-We often use manual therapy to treat the diaphragm and anterior chest to assist client with finding a more efficient breathing pattern, and exercises are often prescribed so the client can practice breathing at home.
-We believe it is essential to have an efficient breathing pattern in your body in order to properly access your core and improve your function, mobility, and strength.
+Manual therapy techniques are use to treat the diaphragm, anterior chest, cervical spine, and cranial-facial structure to assist the client with finding a more efficient breathing pattern.
+Restoring your airway and finding an efficient breathing pattern in your body is an integral piece to access your core musculature, and improve your function, mobility, and strength.

 Your therapist will educate you on proper sitting and standing postures.
 They will often provide manual facilitation of these postures to help your body learn where it should be in space to maintain those postures.
 "Sitting up straight" is not a straight spine.
 We teach you how to find and maintain the proper curvatures of your spine in both sitting and standing postures.